Frequently asked questions

 PRO LifeBoard

-Is Pro LifeBoard in use?
+Is PRO LifeBoard in use?

-Yes, Pro LifeBoard is used by professional rescuers in Denmark, Finland and Germany and has already been used in several life-saving operations.
+Yes, PRO LifeBoard is used by professional rescuers in Denmark, Finland and Germany and has already been used in several life-saving operations.

 What is PRO LifeBoard?